mrbric23/smtp_builder/README.md

 # SMTP Builder V3

-With this tool you can create a professional and complete mail server with SMTP, IMAP and POP3 protocol without any knowledge in just a few clicks.
+With this tool you can create a professional and complete mail server with SMTP, IMAP and POP3 protocol easily in just a few clicks.

 You're sender email address will be signed with all actual security system SPF, DKIM and DMARC and you will obtain a 10 / 10 score on mail-tester.com every time.